Ronaldo beats Messi to win Ballon d’Or for fifth time

 In August, he was banned for five games after shoving referee Ricardo de Burgos Bengoetxea in the back following his red card during a 3-1 victory over Barcelona in the Spanish Super Cup.
 He missed the return leg of the Spanish Super Cup in Madrid plus the first four matches of the Spanish league season.

 Since then, he has managed only a meagre two in 10 games and Madrid is fourth — already eight points behind leader Barcelona after 14 matches.
+Messi is already well clear with 13 league goals.

-Veteran goalkeeper Gianluigi Buffon was fourth on France Football's list.
+Meanwhile, veteran goalkeeper Gianluigi Buffon was fourth on France Football's list.
 The 39-year-old Italian helped Juventus reach the Champions League final and win the Italian title for the sixth straight season.

 Croatia midfielder Luka Modric and Spain defender Sergio Ramos — both Ronaldo's teammates — were fifth and sixth respectively.